Category Archives: Server

 The overall schedule for Proxmox backup operations is as follows:

-• 03:30 – Run PBS Backups on all VMs and LXCs EXCEPT for the PBS Backup Server VM
+• 02:30 – Run PBS Backups in all Clusters/Nodes on all VMs and LXCs EXCEPT for the PBS Backup Server VM

-• 04:30 – Run Garage Collection on the PBS-backups store
+• 03:30 – Run Garage Collection on all PBS datastores

 Local NTP Servers